-Transylvania alum and former All-American Matt Vogel enters his fifth season at the helm of the Transylvania men’s soccer program for the 2018 season.
+Transylvania alum and former All-American Matt Vogel enters his sixth season at the helm of the Transylvania men’s soccer program for the 2019 season.

-Over the course of Vogel’s five-year tenure, the Pioneers men’s soccer program has enjoyed a return to glory, a resurgence which hit its latest peak in the 2017 season.
-In Vogel’s fourth season, Transylvania won its first HCAC regular season and tournament titles in four years and advanced to the NCAA Tournament for the first time in the Vogel era and the first time since 2012.
+Over the course of Vogel’s six-year tenure, the Pioneers men’s soccer program has made a return to glory, a resurgence which hit its latest peak over the past two seasons.
+In the 2017 season, Vogel’s fourth as head coach, Transylvania won its first HCAC regular season and tournament titles in four years and advanced to the NCAA Tournament for the first time in the Vogel era as well as the first time since 2012.

 2017 reaped dividends for the Transylvania men’s soccer program from a foundation Vogel established upon his return to Transy in 2014.
 Under the leadership of Vogel, the Pioneers produced the HCAC Offensive and Defensive Most Valuable Players in Riley Calhoon and Tyler-Joy Brandon.